AuditoneCodebase/Defi-Sentinel/README.md

 - **Utils**: This folder includes utility files for connecting to MongoDB and handling rate limiting.
     - `db_client.py`: MongoDB client configuration and connection logic.
-    - `rate_limiters.py`: Implements rate-limiting functionality to avoid abuse of the system.
+    - `rate_limiters.py`: Implements rate-limit functionality to avoid abuse of the system.

 ### Static and Templates